jiequancui/DKL/KD-dkl/README.md

 ```

-## Adversarial Robustness
-**By 2023/05/20**, with IKL loss, we achieve new state-of-the-art adversarial robustness under settings that **with/without augmentation strategies** on [auto-attack](https://robustbench.github.io/).

-Please refer to [Adv-training-dkl](https://github.com/jiequancui/DKL/blob/main/Adv-training-dkl/README.md) for training and evaluation.

-## Semi-supervised Learning

-Please refer to [Semi-Supervised-Learning-dkl](https://github.com/jiequancui/DKL/blob/main/Semi-supervised-learning-dkl/README.md) for training and evaluation.

 # Contact
 If you have any questions, feel free to contact us through email (jiequancui@gmail.com) or Github issues.
 Enjoy!